 Don’t be fooled by the Italian-sounding name.
-An espresso from De Paolo’s tastes more akin to mud than coffee, however they make really yummy hot chocolate and mocha.
-Their secret is using chocolate buttons rather than powdered cocoa and boy, do their chocolately drinks taste heavenly.
+An espresso from De Paolo’s tastes more akin to mud than coffee however, they make yummy hot chocolate.
+Their secret is using chocolate buttons rather than powdered cocoa.
+Boy, do their chocolately drinks taste heavenly.
 They also taste like calories – do you know what that tastes like?
 That is the taste of my thighs getting fatter and fatter!
 Just as well a hot chocolate at De Paolo costs an arm and a leg, which is a suitable deterrent from ordering too many.
 This café also has abundant indoor and outdoor seating.

 6 Battery Road, #01-K Bank of China Building, Singapore 049909

 Dimbulah at JustCo